briangershon/openzeppelin-solidity-hardhat-playground/README.md

 -   format files with Prettier (`npm run style`)
 -   configuration to deploy to Polygon Mumbai test network
 -   turn on Solidity optimization (1000 means optimize for more high-frequency usage of contract).
 [Compiler Options](https://docs.soliditylang.org/en/v0.7.2/using-the-compiler.html#input-description)
+-   add hardhat-etherscan for verifying contracts on PolygonScan (or Etherscan), which means uploading the source code so it's available for contract users to view/verify.
+For more info see [hardhat-etherscan plugin](https://hardhat.org/plugins/nomiclabs-hardhat-etherscan.html).

 ## Deploying